rbnhmll/vue-workshop/vueJS_workshop.md

 ### Component Registration: `Vue.component`

-Now that we have a working application, we can think about splitting the parts of our app into smaller components, in order to make them easier to manage.
-It might not seem very necessary at this scale, but becomes increasingly helpful as your application expands.
+Now that we have a working application, we can think about splitting the parts of our app into smaller components, in order to make them easier to maintain.
+It might not seem necessary at this scale, but becomes increasingly helpful as your application expands.

-Let's start by separating some of the smaller parts of our app into componets, such as the `searching` and `errors` sections.
+Let's start by separating some of the smaller parts of our app into components, such as the `searching` and `errors` sections.

 First, we need to Register a new component, using `Vue.component()`.
 This method takes two arguments: a `name: String`, and a `config: Object`.